NethermindEth/ansible-scripts/README.md

 ### Update the Nethermind service

 You can switch the Nethermind's source branch in `roles/update-nethermind/vars/main.yml` by changing the value of `nethermind_branch`.
+To update run:

 ```bash
 ansible-playbook -l nethermind playbooks/update-nethermind.yml